thingsboard/thingsboard.github.io/docs/iot-gateway/config/knx.md

 #### Subsection "Gateways Scanner"

 Gateways Scanner is helpful when you don't know the IP address of the KNX router.
-It scans the network for KNX routers and prints the found IP addresses in the log.
+It scans the network for KNX routers and prints the detected IP addresses in the log.

 These parameters are available for configuration in the "**gatewaysScanner**" subsection: